dan-english/fullcalendar-example/README.md

 The Python logic can be started bu running `flask run` this will also initalise its own server and port.

 ### Note:
-If changes are not picked up then stop/start the Flask server as it does not pick up the new compiled assets.
+Alternatively, the Flask app can render the Vue components when running `flask run` - you will need to compile vue for production using `npm run build`

-Also, if using the Flask server then you will need to run `npm run build` as the Flask config is pointing at production assets.
+If (local) changes are not picked up then stop/start the Flask server as it does not pick up the new compiled assets.